 5. Skip the TSA Waiting Line – And CLEAR the Line

-When I say “TSA” … I hear you say, “Laaaawd Ha Mercy!”
-(Also pronounced: Lord Have Mercy!)…Yes.
-Close eyes.
-Deep Breath.
-Woooosah!
-And I’m betting eyes roll and necks start to cramp up as the thought of the next TSA walk-through.
-There should be a shirt that says, “TSA – Annoying travelers since 2001”.
+When I say “TSA” … I hear you groan, “Laaaawd Please Gawdd Noo!”
+(Also pronounced: Lord Please God No!)…As you close your eyes.
+Take a deep breath… And exhale “Woooosah!”
+And I’m betting your eyes roll and your neck starts to cramp up at the thought of the next TSA walk-through.
+There should be a shirt that says, “TSA – The Super Annoying: Disrupting travel since 2001”.
 I know…I know.
 It’s mean.
 But it’s true.
 How much can you handle the experience of waiting for the inevitable and eternally startling announcement,

 So, are you ready for the TSA line wait remedy?